GoogleChrome/web.dev/src/site/content/en/blog/app-shortcuts/index.md

 SVG files are not supported at the time of writing, use PNG instead.

 If you want pixel-perfect icons, provide them in increments of 48dp.
 Otherwise, it is recommended that you use a 192x192 pixels icon.

+{% Aside %}
+As a quality measure, icons must be at least half of the device's ideal size (48dp) on Android.
+This means the shortcut icon won't be visible on xxhdpi screens for instance if a 72x72 pixels icon is not included (`48 x (480 / 160) / 2 = 72`).
+{% endAside %}

 ## Test your app shortcuts